 - Type 75 – Brewpub-Restaurant, but only when beer is sold to wholesalers for resale

 You must file prices with the Department in Sacramento.
-Use one original Malt Beverage Price Schedule (For ABC-701) for each county or approved trading area within a county.
+Use one original Malt Beverage Price Schedule (Form ABC-701 Letter-Size or Form ABC-701 Legal-Size) for each county or approved trading area within a county.